 Atlantic Coastal Forest of Brazil

 The Atlantic Coastal Forest of Brazil is one of the world’s biodiversity hotspots, with high species diversity and endemism (species found only in this geographic area), and also with devastating rates of deforestation.
 Less than 5% of the original forest remains.

 Scientists from NYBG have worked here for decades, in collaboration with Brazilian scientists and community members, in order to understand and preserve the unique diversity of this region.

 More information: NYBG Atlantic Coastal Forest of Brazil Projects

 The rain forests of the Amazon basin are the most diverse in the world, holding 10% of the world’s known species.
 To date, 17% of this ecosystem has been lost, and even though deforestation rates have decreased, the rain forest is still shrinking, leading to biodiversity loss and increases in global warming.

-NYBG scientists and in-country collaborators, primarily in Brazil, have been working for 50 years to document, understand, conserve, and manage the incomparable plant diversity of the Amazon Basin.
+NYBG scientists and in-country collaborators, primarily in Brazil, have been working since the Garden’s founding to document, understand, conserve, and manage the incomparable plant diversity of the Amazon Basin.

 More information: NYBG Amazon Projects